-4 Labor Day in the United States honors the contribution that workers have made to the country and is observed on the first Monday of September.
+- 2 Labor Day in the United States honors the contribution that workers have made to the country and is observed on the first Monday of September. - 7 Ganesh Chaturthi, a Hindu holiday lasting approximately ten days, in which the elephantheaded Hindu god is praised and given offerings.